 Local Voices: Utah Must Lead the Way coincides with the passing of H.B.
 116, a new bill proposed by Representative Angela Romero that will create a Murdered and Missing Indigenous Women and Girls Task Force.
 The task force will enable 15 people to identify policies, procedures, and recommendations to reduce violence against Indigenous women and girls, including social services, improved data tracking and criminal justice reform.

 This installation is presented as part of the Local Voices series, designed to highlight the inspiring work of Utah-based organizations in an effort to connect the community with ideas that matter.
-Local Voices designs, or “plakats,” are installed in 14 street side frames adjacent to sidewalks along Broadway (300 S) between 200 West and 200 East.
+Local Voices designs, or “plakats,” are installed in 14 street side frames adjacent to the sidewalks along Broadway (300 S) between 200 West and 200 East.
+Local Voices is an installation series supported by Craft Lake City, The Temporary Museum of Permanent Change and The Center for the Living City.
 Stay tuned for details about a Local Voices: Utah Must Lead the Way plakat walk later this spring!